 "What are you fencing in that lot for, Pat?
 A herd of cattle would starve to death on that land."
-"And sure, your honor, wasn't I fencin' it in to kape the poor bastes for young men to stay after ten o'clock when visiting young ladies."
-Most young men fail to detect the difference in the taste after A clergyman recently aroused his sleepy audience by asserting in the most positive manner that, "notwithstanding the hard times, the wages of sin had not been cut down one iota.'
+"And sure, your honor, wasn't I fencin' it in to kape the poor bastes out ov it?'

 In a dilemma-the bachelor who remarked that "he never would marry any woman he didn't respect, and he certainly couldn't respect any woman who was willing to mar-